-The Shepherd School office frequently receives calls from members of the Houston community who wish to hire musicians to play for weddings, parties, etc. If you would like to be recommended for playing gigs, please leave your name and phone number with the Scheduling Coordinator.
+The Shepherd School office frequently receives calls from members of the Houston community who wish to hire musicians to play for weddings, parties, etc. If you would like to be recommended for playing gigs, please leave your name and phone number with the Shepherd School Office Assistant.

-Reminder: Private teaching is not allowed in Alice Pratt Brown Hall unless being taught through the non-major or preparatory programs.
+Reminder: Private teaching is not allowed in Alice Pratt Brown Hall or Brockman Hall for Opera unless being taught through the non-major or preparatory programs.